VicOnt22/backend/README.md

+just do:
+yarn start

+to start the server and see all routes.

 # RBI CTG: Serverless Homework Question

 Use the Serverless framework and our TypeScript boilerplate application to complete the 3 endpoints below.